vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/manage-storage-host.md

 # Manage Storage hosts

-From Nebula Graph version 3.0.0, the Storage hosts added in the configuration files **CANNOT** be read or written directly.
-The configuration files only register the Storage hosts into the Meta services.
-You must run the `ADD HOSTS` command to read and write data on Storage hosts.
+Starting from Nebula Graph 3.0.0, setting Storage hosts in the configuration files only registers the hosts on the Meta side, but does not add them into the cluster.
+You must run the `ADD HOSTS` statement to add the Storage hosts.

 ## Add Storage hosts